Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Standalone vowels are written using 10 independent vowel letters, one for each vowel sound, including the inherent vowel and 2 diphthongs.
 The final sound of numerous diphthongs is also represented using independent vowels.

-Bengali has native digit shapes.
+Bengali has native digits.

 Click on the sound groups to see where else in the document each of the sounds are referred to.